Travel guide

 eSIM for Dominican Republic: Internet in Punta Cana and more

-Landing in Punta Cana with your mobile connected from minute one changes the trip: no searching for WiFi at the airport or paying extra upon your return.
-With an eSIM for the Dominican Republic, you have data as soon as you step foot in the Caribbean, without changing physical cards and without bill surprises.
+Landing in Punta Cana with your phone connected from minute one changes your trip: no more looking for airport WiFi or paying extra when you get back.
+With an eSIM for the Dominican Republic, you have data as soon as you step into the Caribbean, without changing physical SIM cards and no surprises on your bill.
 Romi explains how to choose your plan, what coverage to expect, and how to activate it in a minute.

 Why carry data in the Dominican Republic

 The Dominican Republic is one of the most visited destinations in the Caribbean, and although many go to an all-inclusive resort, relying solely on hotel WiFi is a bad idea.
-The signal in rooms and on the beach is often slow or intermittent, and premium WiFi is often paid for separately.
-Having your own connection gives you the freedom to use Google Maps, call a taxi, or translate the menu without being tied to the reception desk.
+The signal in rooms and on the beach is often slow or intermittent, and premium WiFi often costs extra.
+Carrying your own connection gives you the freedom to use Google Maps, call a taxi, or translate the menu without being tied to the reception desk.

 Having an active eSIM upon landing is also a matter of practical security.
-If you book excursions to Saona Island, rent a buggy, or leave Punta Cana for Santo Domingo, you'll want navigation and messaging to work all the time.
-With PuraSim, you have data in 218 destinations; the same app you use on other trips works here.
+If you book excursions to Saona Island, rent a buggy, or leave Punta Cana for Santo Domingo, you'll want navigation and messaging working all the time.
+With PuraSim, you have data in 218 destinations, the same app you use on other trips works here.

 Coverage and networks: Claro and Altice